-A stochastic block model whose block probability matrix is positive semidefinite can be regarded as a random dot product graph whose latent position matrix has $k$ distinct rows, and the spectral decomposition methods we apply to random dot product graphs can be used to infer $B$ and $\tau$ for a stochastic block model as well \cite{STFP-2011}.
+A stochastic block model whose block probability matrix is positive semidefinite can be regarded as a random dot product graph whose latent position matrix has $k$ distinct rows, and the spectral decomposition methods we apply to random dot product graphs can be used to infer $B$ and $\tau$ for a stochastic block model as well \citep{STFP-2011}.

-In the case of real data, we address community detection for a subset of the YouTube network, drawn from the Stanford Network Analysis Project (SNAP).\footnote{For the particular YouTube data on which this is based, see the Stanford Network Analysis Project at \texttt{http://snap.stanford.edu/data/index.html}} Our code for simulations can be found at \texttt{www.cis.jhu.edu/\~\, parky/Tolerance/tolerance.html}.
+In the case of real data, we address community detection for a subset of the YouTube network, drawn from the Stanford Network Analysis Project (SNAP).\footnote{For the particular YouTube data on which this is based, see the Stanford Network Analysis Project at \texttt{http://snap.stanford.edu/data/index.html}} Our code for simulations can be found at \texttt{www.cis.jhu.edu/}$\sim$\texttt{parky/Tolerance/tolerance.html}.

 First, we investigate stopping criteria for eigendecompositions of stochastic block model graphs.
-In Figure \ref{fig:sbm900err}, we generate several instantiations of stochastic block model graphs, each with $n=900$ vertices, and equal size blocks and $3\times3$ block probability matrix whose entries are $0.05$ on the diagonal and $0.02$ on the off-diagonal.
+In Figure \ref{fig:sbm900_9000_err}, Panel (a), we generate several instantiations of stochastic block model graphs, each with $n=900$ vertices, and equal size blocks and $3\times3$ block probability matrix whose entries are $0.05$ on the diagonal and $0.02$ on the off-diagonal.